Bachelor of Science in Computer Science

 Computer Science Elective Requirements

-On top of courses under the Computer Science Core Requirements above, the student should take 4 extra computer science courses (worth 4 ch each) as follows:
+On top of courses under the Computer Science Core Requirements above, the student should take five extra computer science courses (at least 3ch each) as follows:

-• Two more of them at the 3000 level or above
+• Three more courses at the 3000 level or above

-• One more of them at the 4000 level or above
+• One more course at the 4000 level or above

 Mathematics and Statistics Core Requirements: